Chisamba District

 Chisamba District is a district of Central Province, Zambia.
-It covers a total surface area of 5,526 sq.km and is known for its agricultural activities with over 32,000 small scale farming families and 256 commercial farmers, the majority of whom are white Zambians.
+It covers a total surface area of 5,204.5 sq km and is known for its agricultural activities with over 32,000 small scale farming families and 256 commercial farmers, the majority of whom are white Zambians.
 It shares borders with Lusaka, Chongwe, Chibombo, Kabwe, Kapiri Mposhi and Luano Districts.
-The District has a total population of 103,983 of which 51,955 are females and 52,028 are males.
+As of the 2022 Zambian Census, the district had a population of 160,828 people.

 History

 Chisamba District was created in 2013 (by splitting Chibombo District), due to the efforts of Zambian president Michael Sata.
 The first District Commissioner was Ferdinard Chipindi.
 The district's founding was possible due to land given for district development by Chief Chamuka of the Lenje speaking people.
-Funding was allocated for construction and sanitation.
 At its founding, the district had a population of 87,828.
-By 2018, this had grown to 127,604.
+By 2022, this had grown to 160,828.

 In December 2018, the Mwomboshi Dam was completed on the river of the same name.
 The project cost $28 million in US dollars.
 The dam created a reservoir with the capacity to store 61 million cubic meters of water, intended for irrigation.
 The dam is expected to mitigate the effect of droughts and seasonal variation in rainfall.
-250 families were displaced by the dam and reservoire.
+250 families were displaced by the dam and reservoir.